An accelerated proximal gradient method for multiobjective optimization: Numerical experiments

-This section illustrates the proposed method's performance compared to the proximal gradient method without acceleration~\cite{Tanabe2019}.
-The experiments are carried out on a machine with $2.3$~GHz Intel Core i7 CPU and $32$~GB memory, and we implement all codes in Python~3.9.9.
-We solve all test problems using Algorithms~\ref{alg: pgm} (Proximal Gradient Method; PGM) and~\ref{alg: acc-pgm} (Accelerated Proximal Gradient Method; Acc-PGM) with backtracking, where the initial value of~$\ell$ is~$1$ and the constant multiplied to~$\ell$ is~$2$.
-In both algorithms, we converted the subproblem into its dual as discussed in \cref{sec: subproblem} and solved it using the trust-region interior point method~\cite{byrd1999} with the scientific library SciPy.
-We set~$\varepsilon = {10}^{-5}$ for the stopping criteria in each experiment.
-Moreover, we chose~1000 initial points, commonly for both algorithms, and randomly with a uniform distribution between~$\underline{b}$ and~$\bar{b}$.
+The experiments are carried out on a machine with $2.4$~GHz Intel Xeon Silver 4210R CPU and $64$~GB memory, implementing all codes in Python~3.9.5.
+In all algorithms, we convert the subproblem into its dual as discussed in \cref{sec: subproblem} and solve it using the trust-region interior point method~\cite{byrd1999} with the scientific library SciPy.
+The stopping tolerance for solving the subproblem is $10^{-11}$, except for the difficult problem TRIDIA where we use $10^{-6}$.
+Also, we use backtracking procedure to determine a parameter~$\ell$, where the initial value of~$\ell$ is~$1$ and the constant multiplied to~$\ell$ is~$2$.
+We set the general stopping criteria as~$\varepsilon = {10}^{-5}$ for each experiment.
+Moreover, we choose~100 initial points, commonly for both algorithms, uniformly, and randomly between the bounds given in~\cite{Mita2019}.
+The source code used here is available at \url{https://github.com/zalgo3/zfista}.